Skip to main content

 21/11/2024

-Dominik Hangartner, Professor of Public Policy and Co-Director of the Immigration Policy Laboratory at the Swiss Federal Institute of Technology in Zurich, gave the final lecture of this event with his presentation "The intergenerational effects of forced migration on human capital": the children of people who have undergone forced migration have a better education and a higher income than natives of the same generation.
-This is because people who have been forcibly displaced, by a natural disaster for example, have subsequently settled in urban centres offering greater opportunities.
+Dominik Hangartner, Professor of Public Policy and Co-Director of the ETH Zurich Immigration Policy Laboratory, gave the final lecture of the event with his presentation "The intergenerational effects of forced migration on human capital": in Finland, the children of people who underwent forced migration after the Second World War have a better education and a higher income than natives of the same generation.
+This is because people who were forcibly displaced by natural disasters, for example, subsequently settled in urban centres offering better opportunities.

 Young researchers encouraged to show their work